AP source: OF Conforto, Giants agree to $36M, 2-year deal - WHIZ News

 San Francisco went 81-81 this year and missed the playoffs after winning a franchise-record 107 games and the NL West in 2021.

-It should have a talented, experienced outfield in 2023.
-Mitch Haniger agreed to a $43.5 million, three-year contract this month and versatile Mike Yastrzemski returns.
+The Giants should have a talented, experienced outfield in 2023.
+Mitch Haniger agreed to a $43.5 million, three-year contract this month, and versatile Mike Yastrzemski returns.

+Conforto had surgery performed in April by Dr. Neal ElAttrache.
+The 29-year-old Conforto spent his first 6 1/2 major league seasons with the New York Mets before becoming a free agent after the 2021 season.
+He turned down an $18.4 million qualifying offer from the Mets in November last year.

+Agent Scott Boras said Conforto got hurt while training in January 2022 during Major League Baseball’s labor lockout, which ended in March.

 AP Baseball Writer Ronald Blum contributed to this report.